thenineteen/Semiology-Visualisation-Tool/README.md

 2. word_preprocess.py:
 After converting .doc to .docx, word documents are preprocessed for text mining.
 .rtf is also preprocessed.
+Ensure you have created a new folder as specified in word_preprocess to avoid save errors.
 [] combine texts belonging to same person (append) from file name or name within .docx [] pop names and psuedononymise
 [] make them searchable (?regex)